bows and wheels

 Friction is another way of describing the bow at work and the Help Violin! provides a disturbing use of a violin as dowel holder grinding away on a sonic table top.
 'Dry friction is a force that opposes the relative lateral motion of two solid surfaces in contact' it says in the dictionary and who's to argue with that?
 And unlike a digital loop the Help Violin never quite repeats its call for aid the same way twice.

 Why reference the golden age of mechanical music as a lunch pad for experimentation?
 History is rich in options that can be repurposed to take on our current predicaments.
 The Data Driven Violin delivers, not so much enhanced functionality, but philosophical rationals and processes as to the how and why music should exist.
 In this case, the real time grubby workings of Wall Street traders and their algorithms can be used to drive a musical instrument that was first witnessed via a church fresco in Milan in 1530.
 The ugliness of contemporary capitalism consumes the traditional notions of European beauty.
 Despite automation, the physical limits of the instrument and the imperfection of materials create non repeatable sonic artefacts such as seemingly random harmonics (evident here in the Chromatic Fantasy)

-AI already churns out compositions in the style of Bach or Charlie Parker but so far it has proven a less than a satisfying agent in the physical expression of music; music remains quite basic in evolutionary terms and can use or abuse both ancient, new, and novel technologies.
+Despite speed and computational power, the digital world successfully replicates only within a prescribed conceptual box and has so far proven a less than satisfying agent in physical expression.
+Music remains quite basic in evolutionary terms and can be rendered, used, or abused in both ancient, new, and novel technologies.

 © Jon Rose 2018